fayinana/ecommerce-website/README.md

    You may want to update the admin username and password for security.

 ## Usage:
--Register as a new user or log in using existing credentials.
+-Register as a new user or log in using existing credentials.<br/>
--Browse products, add items to your cart, and proceed to checkout.
+-Browse products, add items to your cart, and proceed to checkout.<br/>
 -Admins can log in to the admin panel to manage products and orders.